kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 In this final template we create a `has-type` relationship between the values of the `pokemon_id` and `type_id` columns.
 You'll notice that to ensure the relationship is between the correct entities, we've had to find them in the graph before inserting using a `match-insert` query.

-{% include note.html content="It is the responsibility of the user to ensure that all entities exist in the graph before they insert relations." %}
+{% include note.html content="You must ensure that all entities exist in a graph before inserting relations." %}

 ## Where Next?
 You can find further documentation about migration in our API reference documentation (which is in the `/docs` directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).